 Why we think healthy Halloween foods are not safe:

-This is because of a urban legends about razor blades in apples and poison in homemade treats.
+- This is because of urban legends about razor blades in apples and poison in homemade treats.

 Big companies make lots of money selling candy

-- Americans will buy more than 600 million pounds of candy this year for Halloween according to the National Confectioners Association.
+- Americans buy more than 600 million pounds of candy for Halloween according to the National Confectioners Association.
 That adds up to $2.4 billion spent on candy for this event!

-- Halloween is the second highest grossing commercial holiday after Christmas.
+- The second highest grossing commercial holiday is Halloween after Christmas.

 Why I do not give out Candy

-A full ONE-THIRD of all children and adolescents are overweight or obese and this percentage is growing rapidly.
+ONE-THIRD of all children and adolescents are overweight or obese and this issue is growing rapidly.